 It’s important to know your monetary limitations.
 Choose a ball that you’re going to be able to consistently and comfortably afford.

-Different types of golf ball are designed to enhance certain ranges of swing speed.
+Different types of golf balls are designed to enhance certain ranges of swing speed.
 If you don’t know how fast you’re swinging, find out before you start shopping.